 - Your varicose veins cause leg heaviness and pain.

 - Varicose veins hinder proper blood circulation in your body.

-- You develop sores on your skin as a result of extremely high pressure in the veins.
+- You develop sores on your skin due to extremely high pressure in the veins.

 During ligation and stripping, the following will happen:

 - You will receive either general anaesthesia or spinal anaesthesia.
 While general anaesthesia will make you unconscious, spinal anaesthesia will numb your entire lower body.
-Your surgeon may also give you a sedative medication to help your body relax.
+Your surgeon may also prescribe sedatives to help your body relax.

 - The surgeon will cut two or three incisions through your leg skin.
-The incisions are typically made near the bottom, top, and middle of your varicose vein.
+The incisions are typically made near your varicose vein’s bottom, top, and middle.

 - The surgeon will insert a flexible plastic wire into your body and thread the wire from the incision near the top of the varicose vein to the incision made at the bottom of the vein.